WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Thankfully, there are some easy ways to add text over featured images in WordPress without resorting to custom code, and I’m going to share them with you in this post.

-In total, I’ll show you four different methods:
+I’ll show you several different methods including:

 Ready to get started?
 Let’s dig in…